Responsible Gambling in the UK

 Tools for safer gambling

 Linked to the above, there are several technological solutions to restrict your playing time.
-To illustrate what we mean, you can now put limits on your weekly deposits, your time spent playing games and your losses over a given period of time.
-If that isn't quite enough, you can sign up at blocking sites such as GAMSTOP to prevent yourself from accessing any UK online casinos or sportsbook sites.
+To illustrate what we mean, you can now put limits on your weekly deposits, your time spent playing games and your losses over a given period.
+If that isn't enough, you can sign up at blocking sites such as GAMSTOP to prevent you from accessing UK online casinos or sportsbook sites.
 Some payment companies can also block your access, too.

 Addiction organisations

-There are several UK organisations that offer free, confidential advice.
+Several UK organisations offer free, confidential advice.
 Those who need to talk to a professional with experience in problem gambling can get in contact to receive helpful, practical advice and resources.
 We've listed the UK organisations below in alphabetical order:

 - Action on Addiction (https://www.actiononaddiction.org.uk/)